Appledoee/SHA256-Password-Cracking/README.md

 A script using ‘sys’ and ‘pwn’ which automates the process of trying many different passwords to see which one matches a given SHA-256 hash.

-I will be using a wordlist file less than 10 passwords and including my own password to test the code.
+I am using a wordlist file less than 10 passwords and including my own password to test the code.

 # Features